 Steinbrenner hired Joe Torre as his manager for 1996.
 Torre was born to manage the Yankees!
 He was a native New Yorker with the patience of Job.
 He understood baseball and its players.
 He talked to the press, explaining things in a calm manner.
-Under Torre, the Yankees had their most stable era since Casey Stengel.
+Under Torre, the Yankees had their most stable era since Stengel.

 The Yankees had a catcher named Jim Leyritz.
 He had an odd stance and a cocky attitude.
-He was used sparingly, but when he was on the field, there was an aura.
-Leyritz's home run in game 4 against Atlanta in the '96 Series not only turned the Series around but started the Yankees on the road to 4 championships in 5 years.
+He was used sparingly but when he was on the field, there was an aura.
+Leyritz's home run in game 4 against Atlanta in the 96 Series not only turned the Series around but started the Yankees on the road to 4 championships in 5 years.

 David Wells brought excitement to the staff.
-A hulk of a man, Wells was outspoken and a throwback to the "Bronx Zoo."
+A hulk of a man, Wells was outspoken and a throwback to the Bronx Zoo.
 His teammates called him Boomer.
 He pitched a perfect game on May 17, 1998.
 I caught the tail end of it at a taco place in Nashville.
 It was the first perfect game by a Yankee since Don Larsen in 1956.
 Wells and Larsen went to the same high school in San Diego, albeit years apart.
-The 1998 Yankees were a magic team.
+The 1998 Yankees were magical!
 They won 125 games while losing only 50.
 There were no superstars, but there were no weak spots.

 Brian Cashman became the Yankees' General Manager in 1998.
 The GM's job is to sign players and negotiate contracts.